beetbox/beets/_posts/2012-08-24-sqlite-nightmare.md

 ## The Problem

 A little bit of background: beets uses the amazing [SQLite][] database library to store its music catalog.
-When importing music, multiple threads collaborate to speed up the process and several of the threads have to read and write the database.
+When importing music, multiple threads collaborate to speed up the process and several of the threads have to read from and write to the database.
 Fortunately, SQLite's [transactions][] and [ACID guarantees][] make this straightforward: each thread gets to make atomic accesses without bothering the other threads.

 [ACID guarantees]: http://en.wikipedia.org/wiki/ACID

 But things can go wrong.
 If a transaction stays open too long, it can block other threads from accessing the database--or, in the worst case, several threads can deadlock while waiting for each other.
-For exactly this reason, SQLite has a lock timeout built-in.
+For exactly this reason, SQLite has a lock timeout built in.
 If it ever sees that a thread has been waiting for a lock for more than five seconds (by default), it throws up its hands and the user sees the dreaded `database is locked` error.

 So the solution should be simple: somewhere, beets is holding a transaction open for more than five seconds, so we can either find the offending transaction or crank up that timeout.
 But herein lies the mystery: five seconds is a *long* time.
-That beets is spending *5,000 milliseconds* manipulating the database in a single transaction is indicative of something dark and terrible.
-No amount of `SELECT`s and `INSERT`s should add up to five seconds, so turning up the timeout parameter is really just painting over the rot.
+That beets spends *5,000 milliseconds* manipulating the database in a single transaction is indicative of something dark and terrible.
+No amount of `SELECT`s and `INSERT`s at beets' scale should add up to five seconds, so turning up the timeout parameter is really just painting over the rot.

 So I looked at every line in the source where a transaction could start.
 I made extra-double-sure that filesystem operations happened only outside of transactions.
 I fastidiously closed every [cursor][] after each `SELECT`.
 But all this was to no avail--the bug reports continued to pour in.